ton-blockchain/docs/docs/smart-contracts/fees.md

 However, generally fees related to bit-lengths are minor in comparisson with fees related to cell parsing and creation, as well as jumps and just number of executed instructions.

-So, if you try to optimize your code start with architecture optimization, the decreasing number of cell operations, then with decreasing number of jumps.
+So, if you try to optimize your code start with architecture optimization, the decreasing number of cell parsing/creation operations, then with decreasing number of jumps.

-### Cell operations
+### Operations with cells
 Just example of how proper cell work may substantially decrease gas costs.

 Lets imagine that you want to write some encoded payload to the outgoing message.
 Straightforward implementation will be as follows: